What is gray skin?

 - hemochromatosis, or iron storage disease

 Some conditions or chronic diseases can produce pallor or a bluish skin color because of inadequate blood flow or lack of oxygen in the body.
-Some of these situations are emergencies and may require immediate medical treatment, while others can be treated, but are not immediately life threatening:
+Some are emergencies and may require immediate medical treatment, while others can be treated, but aren’t immediately life-threatening:

 - choking on a foreign object, which requires emergency care

 If you see someone with pale, bluish, or gray skin who seems to be distressed, it could be a medical emergency.
 Other signs of an emergency include difficulty breathing, an inability to talk, lips and nails turning blue, and loss of consciousness.
 If you think someone is choking or can’t breathe, call 911 and get medical help right away.